 - 1. Authenticate a login attempt - 2.
-Optionally, associate principals (user and group identifiers) with the security context of the request
+Optionally, associate principals (user and group identifiers) with the security context of the request profile is configured, the result is additive.

-A number of authentication profiles described above support loading of user groups at login time.
-For auth-kylo this is done automatically, for others (auth-ldap, 'auth-file', etc.) this must be configured.
-If more than one group-loading profile is configured, the result is additive.
 For example, if your configuration activates the profiles auth-kylo and auth-LDAP, and the LDAP properties enable groups, then any groups associated with the user in both LDAP and the Kylo user store will be combined and associated with the user's security context.